Carry Respect, Not A Blade

 The Second Trial

-It was a relief when the trial went past the point where the previous trial had stopped.
-The summing up took place, and the judge gave her legal direction to the jury.
-The jury were sent out to start their deliberation late afternoon on 25th August.
+For Emma and Phil, it was a relief when the trial progressed past the point where the previous trial had been halted.
+After all evidence had been presented, the judge delivered her summing up and gave legal directions to the jury.

 Verdict